CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 > Please notice:
 > * To get the full functionality of Microsoft Defender for Cloud, both subscription and Log Analytics workspace should be enabled for Defender.
 Once you enable it,  the required Log Analytics solutions will be added to the workspace.
 > * Before clicking on the Upgrade button, you can review the total number of resources you are going to enable on Microsoft Defender for Cloud.
-> * You can enable the Microsoft Defender for Cloud trial for 30-days on a subscription-only, if not previously used.
+> * You can enable the Microsoft Defender for Cloud trial for 30 days on a subscription-only, if not previously used.

 ## Exercise 3: Creating Microsoft Defender for Cloud Default policy.